INSIDE THIS EDITION:

 Weekly Global Asset Class Performance

-The team at STA Wealth has attempted to keep our clients apprised of updates related to the markets, economy, government, tax, retirement, and other changes impacting us during this difficult time.
+The team at Avidian Wealth has attempted to keep our clients apprised of updates related to the markets, economy, government, tax, retirement, and other changes impacting us during this difficult time.
 As the Coronavirus (COVID-19) pandemic continues to spread, its impact on businesses and individuals has been significant.
 Stay up-to-date on the latest news with this Coronavirus Resource Center as your go-to resource for commentary, news, and other resources.
 Bookmark this article to check back regularly for updates.